 - “Dictate” option in text selection menu: Place your cursor in the editor, and hold as if making a text selection.
 The “Dictate” option will open Drafts custom dictation interface and insert the results at the cursor location.

-- Use the Widget/3D Touch: The Drafts Today widget has a microphone button which launches the app directly to dictation of a new draft.
+- Use the Home Screen Widget: The Drafts Widget offers a command that launches the app directly to dictation of a new draft.

 File > New with Dictationmenu command opens dictation to capture to a new draft.